manojkumar-jmp/explore-async/docs/MODULE-1.md

 ### Thread Safety

 Thread safety means that shared data is accessed and modified by multiple threads in a way that prevents data corruption or unexpected behavior.
 When multiple threads access the same variable or object without proper synchronization, you can get race conditions or inconsistent results.

-If two threads update a shared variable at the same time, the final value may be unpredictable.
-This is called a race condition.

-#### Synchronization Mechanisms

-1. Lock (uses Monitor under the hood)
-   - The lock statement ensures that only one thread can enter the critical section at a time.
-3. Monitor
-   - Provides more control than lock, such as Monitor.Enter, Monitor.Exit, and Monitor.TryEnter.
-   - Allows explicit wait and pulse operations for advanced scenarios.
-3. Mutex
-   - Can synchronize threads across different processes
-   - Useful for inter-process synchronization
-4. Semaphore / SemaphoreSlim
-   - Limits the number of threads that can access a resource or pool of resources concurrently.
-   - SemaphoreSlim is a lightweight, in-process alternative.
-5. ReaderWriterLock / ReaderWriterLockSlim
-   - Allows multiple threads to read shared data simultaneously, but only one thread to write.
-   - ReaderWriterLockSlim is recommended for most scenarios.
-6. AutoResetEvent / ManuakResetEvent
-   - Used for signaling between threads.
-   - One thread can signal another to proceed.
-7. CountdownEvent
-   - Allows threads to wait until a set of operations being performed in other threads completes.
-9. Barrier
-    - Enables multiple threads to work concurrently on an algorithm in phases.
-9. SpinLock / SpinWait
-   - Useful for very short, low-contention critical sections where threads can "spin" instead of sleeping.